Trump spoke with Putin at the end of the G20 social dinner

 Anton declined to provide details on the Trump-Putin conversation, citing the fact that no staff were present.

-Ian Bremmer, president of the Eurasia Group think tank, first reported that Trump and Putin had the previously undisclsoed conversation.
+Ian Bremmer, president of the Eurasia Group think tank, first reported that Trump and Putin had the conversation.

 Trump and Putin sat at opposite ends of a long table at the G20 dinner.
 Putin was seated next to first lady Melania Trump during the dinner, with a translator between them.